-Roadtrip on Route 66 - a guide for beginners is written by Henrik Lange.
+Route 66 road trip in the USA - a guide for beginners is written by Henrik Long.

 5 tips for the perfect road trip on Route 66

-In this article, I give first-time travelers 5 travel tips on how to get the best and most authentic experience of Route 66.
-And not least, how to avoid making some of the classic mistakes that many others before you have made because they were not ready. over what Route 66 is for a size.
-It is important to have the vote of expectations in place.
+In this article, I give first-time travelers 5 travel tips on how to have the best and most authentic experience of the trip across the United States.
+And not least how you avoid making some of the classic mistakes that many others before you have made because they did not realize what a size 66 is.
+It is important to have the expectation vote in place.

 Route 66 was founded in 1926 and was then 3.939 kilometers long.
 In 1960, the route was changed and became a newer and more direct route of 3.601 kilometers.
-Route 66 officially starts around Lake Michigan and Downtown Chicago and ends at Santa Monica Pier in California.
+The route officially starts around Lake Michigan and Downtown Chicago and ends at Santa Monica Pier in California.

-The Las Vegas casino mecca of Nevada has never been on Route 66, though many travel agencies include Las Vegas in their Route 66 travel plans.
-But the gaming city has nothing to do with Route 66.
-It has the Grand Canyon in Arizona in return by virtue of its location quite close to the route.
-It is definitely worth making a stop there.
+The Las Vegas casino mecca of Nevada has never been on the official route, though many travel agencies include Las Vegas in their Route 66 travel plans.
+But the gaming city has nothing to do with the long drive.
+It has Grand Canyon in Arizona on the other hand by virtue of its location quite close to the route.
+It is clearly worth making a stop there.
 The Grand Canyon is located north of the Route 66 town of Flagstaff.